joakimfors/PyMasVis/README.md

 ## Requirements

-Numpy, SciPy, Matplotlib, Audiolab
+NumPy, SciPy, Matplotlib, Audiolab.

+FFmpeg if MP3 support is required.

 ## Usage

 Analyse a file by running `python pymasvis.py filename`.
 The result will be output to `filename.png`.

+## Notes

-PyMasVis only supports libsndfile compatible formats (wav, flac, au, ogg etc) at the moment.
+PyMasVis supports libsndfile compatible formats (wav, flac, au, ogg etc).
+MP3 and other formats are supported if FFmpeg is installed.

+Histogram is calculated using 2^16 bins regardless of real bit depth.
+The "bits" result is scaled to the presumed real bit depth.